-To understand how much a financial adviser might cost, we have to first define the methods by which financial advisers are paid.
+To understand how much a financial advisor might cost, we have to first define the methods by which financial advisors are paid.
 There are several frameworks advisors use to set costs.

 Another common method is to collect a combination of an % AUM and a flat retainer fee.
 This is a typical arrangement when accounts size is lower, but there still is a significant amount of time spent with the client managing and planning finances.
 Many low net worth individuals who are starting to build their personal wealth opt for these structures.

 Some advisors may charge hourly rates.
 Most often, hourly rates for financial advisors start at $200 per hour and increase depending on factors like experience, focus area, and AUM.

 Financial plans can also be structured under fixed fee format.
 (I structure almost all of my financial plans this way).

 Finally, some investment advisors are compensated for the performance of the portfolios they manage.
 These fees are always contractually agreed upon ahead of time.